Website Header - 8.5 x 2 - Hunt Seat Rules and Regulations

 CPI Novice Equitation Division

 CPI Novice Equitation Over Fences Class – Must be able to jump a fence height on an unknown horse over six or more fences at least 2’ in height and not to exceed 2′ 3″ and including at least one change of direction.
 Fence width not to exceed height.
 Fences must have wings at least 12′ higher than the highest rail.
-Tests 1-6, 9 may be asked.
+Tests 1-6, and 9 may be asked.

 CPI Novice Equitation on the Flat Class – To be judged at the walk, trot, and canter both ways of the ring.
 Tests 1-6,9 may be asked.